Probate Solicitors Limited - Powers of Attorney

 A Health and Welfare LPA

 This allows your chosen Attorney(s) to make decisions about where you live and the type of care you may need.
-You even have the option to allow your Attorney(s) to make decisions about whether you receive life sustaining treatment if you lacked capacity to make that decision yourself.
-You might also consider a Living Will as an alternative to this or possibly in addition.
+They can only do so in circumstances where you are unable to decide yourself (e.g. in a coma).
+You have the option to allow your Attorney(s) to make decisions about whether you receive life sustaining treatment if you lacked capacity to make that decision yourself.